 - When you architect, have you considered how it will be operated?
 Here is the acid test.

 - If you need a Manager of Managers, then this article will surprise you.
 It’s not what you think!

 - The program introduces a new concept: Performance SLA.

 A suite of integrated dashboards is the main deliverable of the program.
 They are not individual, standalone dashboards.
-They are complimentary and do share super metrics, groups and policies.
-16 of them have been ported to vRealize Operations as at version 6.6.
+They are complimentary to one another and form a story.

 - Get the soft copy here.
 Use CTOAmbassador as discount code to get 30% off on soft-copy.